FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/schema_plugins.md

 ```

 ??? note "Checking the populated archive"
+    Make sure to comment out Case 2 and restart your notebook kernel.
 After rerunning the parsing and normalization as before:

     ```python
     total_energy = a.data.outputs[0].total_energy[0]